How to Dry Water Under Laminate Flooring? (A Step-By-Step Approach)

 How long does it take for mold to grow under my wet laminate?

 Within 48 hours, mold will grow under your wet laminate.
-Laminate flooring is better and more beautiful than a carpeted or hardwood floor, but it still needs maintenance.
-If it gets into contact with water, mold will automatically grow.
+Laminate flooring is better and more beautiful than carpeted or hardwood flooring.
+But, it still needs maintenance.
+If it comes into contact with water, mold will automatically grow.

 How much water can Laminate flooring take?

 The edge of your laminate base can handle about two hours of submerged water exposure.
-However, after that, the laminate flooring starts to soak water, causing it to bubble up.
+But, after that, the laminate flooring starts to soak water, causing it to bubble up.

 Read More on Laminate Floors